Perturbation theory of rotating scalar fields and vacuum insensitivity to rotation: Summary

 \section{Summary}

-In this paper, we developed the finite-temperature perturbation theory of $\lambda\phi^4$ theory under rotation.
+In this paper, we developed the finite temperature perturbation theory of $\lambda\phi^4$ theory under rotation.
 Due to the translation non-invariance in the radial direction, the perturbation theory is described by Bessel functions and their zeros.
-The main modification in the correction to the partition function is the involvement of the analytically intractable integral with the four-product of Bessel functions.
+The main modification in the correction to the partition function is the involvement of the integral with the four-product of Bessel functions.
 The same integral also enters the one-loop self-energy, which exhibits the external-line dependence and the off-diagonal structure in contrast to the Cartesian expression.
-We numerically confirmed that in the infinite-volume (and thus non-rotating) limit , the self-energy in the cylindrical coordinate converges to that in the Cartesian coordinate.
+We numerically confirmed that in the infinite-volume limit without rotation, quantities evaluated in the cylindrical coordinate correctly reproduce those in the Cartesian coordinate.

-Through the Feynman rules derived in this work, we demonstrate that rotational contributions to the partition function at zero temperature completely cancel up to $O(\lambda^2)$ in perturbative expansions, although extending this result to all orders remains an open problem.
+Through the Feynman rules derived in this work, we demonstrated that rotational contributions to the partition function at zero temperature completely cancel up to $\mathcal{O}(\lambda^2)$ in perturbative expansions, although extending this result to all orders remains an open problem.
 This finding suggests that the perturbative vacuum is unaffected by rotation, similarly to the noninteracting theory.
-However, the same property is not necessarily retained in a nonperturbative vacuum, and the zero-temperature contribution is required to be carefully taken into account in the nonperturbative evaluation of thermal averages.
+In other words, we found that the \emph{vacuum sensitivity} to rotation is a nonperturbative phenomenon~\cite{Mameda:2023sst,Jiang:2023zzu,Braguta:2021jgn,Yang:2023vsw}, implying that the zero-temperature contribution is required to be carefully taken into account in the nonperturbative evaluation of thermal averages.
+Unlike the perturbative vacuum, the nonperturbative vacuum structure can be significantly affected by rotation~\cite{Yamamoto:2013zwa,Braguta:2023yjn}, suggesting that the static and rotating systems may exhibit qualitatively different physical properties.
+We also anticipate that the perturbative vacuum insensitivity to rotation found here holds for other interacting theories, although confirming this mathematically requires a careful analysis of the pole positions as done in this work.

-In the same manner as the interacting scalar theory, we can also compute the loop diagrams in effective models and gauge theory under rotation.
+In the perturbation theory of rotating scalar fields, typical modifications compared with the Cartesian one emerge only in a few Feynman rules.
+In the same manner, hence, we can also compute the loop diagrams in effective models and gauge theory under rotation.
+For example, applying our formulation to chiral effective models, one can evaluate quantum fluctuations and thus meson masses, which are crucial quantities in the phenomenology of chiral phase transition~\cite{Klevansky:1992qe,Hatsuda:1994pi}.
 We note that the vertex of fermions and gauge field yields integrals including the three-product of Bessel functions.
 Since this integral is analytically tractable~\cite{tyler1990analysis}, the perturbation theory would become more manageable.